Support Independent Music Creators’ Rights

 Many independent artists and songwriters don’t have the unlimited resources to protect their work against infringement and theft, despite copyright protection being a constitutional right for all creators.
 The CASE Act would improve upon this unfair system by establishing a small claims court for copyright cases through a three-“judge” tribunal called the Copyright Claims Board (CCB) within the U.S. Copyright Office.
 This would be a voluntary alternative to expensive litigation that few in the industry have the resources for.

-Support for the bill is growing and bipartisan, with 100 Congressional co-sponsors and a long list of industry organizations backing the legislation as it makes its way through Capitol Hill.
+Support for the bill is growing and bipartisan, with more than 150 Congressional co-sponsors and a long list of industry organizations backing the legislation as it makes its way through Capitol Hill.
 The broad support the bill has attracted is a testament to its strength and necessity.

 Why Is the CASE Act Needed?